MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/analytics-solutions-teradata.md

 Use the metadata from the Teradata catalog tables to determine whether any of these data types are to be migrated and allow for this in the migration plan.
 For instance, a SQL query such as the one below can be used to find any occurrences of unsupported data types that need attention.

 There are third-party vendors who offer tools and services to automate migration including the mapping of data types as described above.
-Also, if a third-party etl tool such as Informatica or Talend is already in use in the Teradata environment, these can implement any required data transformations.
+Also, if a third-party ETL tool such as Informatica or Talend is already in use in the Teradata environment, these can implement any required data transformations.

 ## SQL DML syntax differences